Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Main TCP listening port
 ***********************

-It handles incoming client connections, which will result in the creation of a short-lived per-client TCP socket, dedicated to administration (ex: client authentification) and data streaming (ex: downloading of newer simulation resources).
+This port handles all incoming client connections, which will result in the creation of a short-lived per-client TCP socket, dedicated notably to administration (ex: client authentification) and data streaming (ex: downloading of newer simulation resources).

 This main TCP listening port is set by default to ``9512``, see orge_tcp_server.hrl_.